Back to Company presentation

 - Products and systems to supply services available in mobile networks across the fixed network.

 Viking Telecom became the first company in the world to launch an SMS terminal with a complete alphanumerical keyboard for the fixed telecom network.
 This gives superior usability compared to the systems on most mobile telephones where one has to press a number of times per key to show the correct character.
-Because the product is so easy to use we believe that many new customer groups will begin using our SMS service.
+Because the product is so easy to use they believe that many new customer groups will begin using their SMS service.
 Most SMS messages are currently sent by people under 25.

 “Viking Telecom became the first company